asish918/JetMusic/README.md

 3. Open the project in Android Studio and wait for the Gradle sync up
 4. Enter your API keys in `local.properties`.
 Refer the `local.properties.example` file
 5. Build and Run the project.
-6. To correctly configure your Supabase project according to the apps needs refer the Web App Music project 👇 - <br />
+6. To correctly configure your Supabase project according to the apps needs refer the Web App Music project.
+This app is an extension of that project tbh 👇 - <br />
 https://github.com/asish918/NextJS-Music

    <p align="right">(<a href="#readme-top">back to top</a>)</p>